Location Name Extraction from Targeted Text Streams using Gazetteer-based Statistical Language Models: Conclusions and Future Work

 \section{Conclusions and Future Work}

 LNEx accurately spots locations in text relying solely on statistical language models synthesized from augmented and filtered region-specific gazetteers.
 It outperforms state-of-the-art techniques and mainstream location name extractors.
-By exploiting the knowledge in the gazetteer, we extract (delimit) location mentions and then materialize them as location metadata for future/further processing.
+By exploiting the knowledge in the gazetteer, we retain the benefits of $n$-gram matching to access location metadata.
 LNEx does not employ any training and does not depend on syntactic analysis or orthographic conventions.
 We compensate for limitations in fixed phrase matching with gazetteer augmentation and filtering.
 Although we do not solve the disambiguation problem here, still the geo/geo ambiguity is reduced by preserving the spatial context through location-specific gazetteers.
 Furthermore, systematic gazetteer augmentation ties legitimate variants to known locations, minimizing potential ambiguity.

 Certainly, LNEx does not solve all location extraction problems.
+As the method is driven by the linking procedure, it does not extract location names missing from gazetteers (e.g., ``our house'').
 It actually presents an effective precision-recall trade-off apparent in the F-Score.
-But as the method is driven by the linking procedure, it does not extract location names missing from gazetteers (e.g., ``our house'').
-However, in the future, we might consider extracting them at a reduced cost by integrating LNEx with an incremental learning method \cite{halolimatSpExtor18}.
-Additionally, a more sophisticated name model that ignores the generic parts and retains the specific parts when augmenting a location name (e.g., adding ``Sam's'' as a variant of ``Sam's Club'') can be used \cite{dalvi2014deduplicating}.
+In the future, a more sophisticated name model that ignores the generic parts and retains the specific parts when augmenting a location name (e.g., adding ``Sam's'' as a variant of ``Sam's Club'') can be used \cite{dalvi2014deduplicating}.